Świętego Floriana Street: Main edifices

 In 1885, the plot was purchased by priest Antoni Kielczynski, with the plan that the Daughters of Charity of Saint Vincent de Paul, based in Chełmno, would settle there.
 However, it was not before 1909 that the congregation officially took possession of the place.
 On May 4, 1898, with the participation of the parish priest of Bydgoszcz, Józef Choraszewski, city authorities, doctors and donors, a 12-bed hospital for children opened.

 The Bromberg address book from 1900 lists sisters with the following surnames living in the premises: Doliwa, Gralewska, Hermanska, Hoppe, Kapke, Schmidt.
 At that time, there was only a one-story building in the yard with several rooms containing beds for patients.
+Sisters even organised summer camps.

 In 1901, thanks to the help of the countess Potulicka, a separate branch for infectious children was organized in a separate building.
-In the years 1905-1906, about 200 children lived in the facility.
+In the years 1905–1906, about 200 children lived in the facility.

-In 1905, the recorded board of trustees comprised, among others, Parson Ryszard Markwart and Dr. Stanisław Warminski, the uncle of Dr. Emil Warminski, a famous local activist.
-Sisters even organised summer camps.
-At that time, the hospital had 36 beds and was maintained only by donations from Poles and landowners, among whom countess Potulicka.
+In 1905, the recorded board of trustees comprised, among others, Parson Ryszard Markwart and Dr. Stanisław Warminski.
+The latter, the uncle and tutor of Emil Warmiński, donated in 1906 all his savings to the hospital, allowing the construction of one of the ancient brick building.

+At that time, the hospital had 36 beds and was maintained only by donations from Poles and landowners, among whom countess Potulicka and entrepreneurs Bronisław Kentzer and Antoni Weynerowski.

 In 1914, a hospital for wounded German soldiers opened in a section of the building.
 After 1920, both children and adults were treated at the hospital.
 In 1940, the Sisters of Charity were expelled from the premises, taken over by German forces who again used it as a military hospital.
 In spring 1946, it became a Polish Garrison hospital which was transferred to Toruń in 1948; the buildings then returned to their civilian goal.

 Recently, the clinic has developed a specialized HIV/AIDS research department and has become a reference center for HIV infections.
 In 2011, thanks to Kuyavian-Pomeranian Voivodeship funds, a modern building has opened next to the ancient ones, which keep administration offices and some laboratories.

 On January 29, 2019, the hospital celebrated its 70th anniversary as a Center for Infectious Diseases.

-The ancient brick building was erected in the first decade of the 20th century, thanks to Dr. Stanisław Warmiński, the uncle and tutor of Emil Warmiński, who in 1906, donated all his savings to the hospital.
 The Neo-Gothic project, designed by builder W. Pluciński from Chełmno, was also realized by Józef Święcicki.
 It opened on May 6, 1910.